 – Carla, mother of a five-year-old and a seven-year-old

-Sometimes reminders about what to do might help too.
-For example, you could encourage your child to introduce himself when he meets new children – ‘Hello, I’m Kai.
+Sometimes a simple social reminder might help.
+For example, you could encourage your child to introduce herself when she meets new children – ‘Hello, I’m Kaia.
 What’s your name?’

 Some schools have a buddy system, where the younger students have an older student as their buddy for the year.
 If your child needs help finding her friends or isn’t sure of what to play, she could try asking her older buddy for help.